ble86/202a_project/docs/report.md

 Vibrational Sensor Approach to Malicious Keylogging is an attempt to prove the viability of a side channel attack on a keyboard.
 We record the vibrational information traveling through the keyboard to attempt to extract useful, potentially malicious, information about the true key activity of the keyboard.
 Such a proof of concept could potentially have real world implications for supply chains.

 ### 1.b.
 State of the Art & Its Limitations:
+There has been some recent work on side channel attacks on keyboards.
+Notable methods rely on using smartphone accelerometers or microphones to sense typing on the phone or the typing on a nearby keyboard through propagated vibrations.
+The former was able to detect 4 digit passcodes on smartphones with a 61% success by using microphone access (Shumailov, 2019).
+While this is impressive, it is limited by the increasing use of “Allow access to microphone when open” permissions and also limiting permissions to non-trusted applications.
+It is also unable to classify more precise information, as password codes cover far larger regions on the phone compared to small keyboard icons.

+The phone based vibration detection for nearby keyboards was able to achieve a high success rate for word classification as high as 80%, but omitted words of four letters of lower due to the difficulty and ambiguity in classifying these words.
+It also required access to the phone’s accelerometer, and proper local placement of the phone.
+It is subject to simple defenses, like making sure phones are not placed on desks, or injecting some noise into the medium intentionally.

 ### 1.c.
 Novelty & Rationale
-The primary novelties to the project are the use of contact microphones and the post processing we are doing to associate key clusters.
+The primary novelties to the project are the use of a dedicated system with contact microphones and the post processing we are doing to associate key clusters.
+A dedicated system, although more difficult and risky to deploy onto or inside a keyboard, is not subject to phone software security limitations.
+In addition, it allows for precise placement of the sensors, and hopefully higher fidelity when classifying letters, allowing us to classify smaller words.
 Various side channel analysis techniques have been demonstrated with sensing devices such as IMUs; however, to our knowledge there has yet to be an analysis done with a low cost contact microphone.
 Furthermore, as a result of our key clustering approach to localization we created a novel approach to infer words from key clusters.
-ERIC EXPLAIN PLZZZ

 ### 1.d.
 Potential Impact
 Given the successful inference of keypress vibration data into words, we will have demonstrated the viability of a malicious side channel attack.
 Due to the nature of the attack, there would be no direct method for detection of the attack.
 Such a device could potentially be integrated into a keyboard during manufacturing or potentially embedded into a small form factor device and attached to a keyboard already deployed in the field.